 When you click on the second item, the second item opens up while the first item collapses.

-In fact, a “Toggle” is pretty much same as an “Accordion,” with just one big difference.
+People often confuse an Accordion with something called a Toggle.
+In fact, a Toggle is pretty much the same as an Accordion, with just one big difference.
 While each Toggle item collapses and expands just like an Accordion, a toggle allows multiple items to stay open at the same time.

 When everything is closed, the toggle items below look the same as the Accordion items above.

-But when you start opening each item by clicking on the plus sign to the right, each item opens up, and until you click on the minus signs, all open items STAY OPEN.
+But when you start opening each item by clicking the plus sign to the right, each item opens, and until you click the minus signs, all open items STAY OPEN.

 Once opened, each item will not collapse until you click on the minus sign to the right.
 Recall that you can open only one item at a time with Accordion?